Grant Programs for Pollution Prevention

 - Average number of grants issued: 40

-SRA awards support pollution prevention through source reduction and resource conservation work.
+EPA is announcing a grant competition to fund two-year Source Reduction Assistance (SRA) agreements that support source reduction approaches (also known as pollution prevention (P2)).
 As authorized under the statutory authorities for this grant program, proposals must carry out project activities using one or more of the following methods – surveys, studies, research, investigation, experimentation, education, training and/or demonstrations.

 Quick facts for SRA grants